Khabur (Euphrates): History

+Ptolemy (5.18.6) mentions a town called Chabora (Χαβώρα), on the Euphrates, which he places near Nicephorion, and which probably derives its name from the river, and Theophylact Simocatta mentions Ἀβορέων φρούριον, which is, as certainly, the same place.
+Procopius speaks of it as a river of importance, and Ammianus states that Julian the Apostate crossed it "per navalem Aborae pontem".
+Strabo describes it as near the town of Anthemusias.

+In the seventh and eight century, several monasteries from the Tur Abdin such as the monastery of Qartmin, the monastery of Mar Awgin and the monastery of Mar Yoḥannān Ṭayyāyā, owned farmland in the upper Khabur valley and often had depended monasteries, so-called Lower Monasteries.
+As such, Simeon, who was a monk and administrator at the Qartmin abbey, planted 12,000 trees at the Lower Monastery near Sisauranon (which earned him the name 'of the olives').

 Modern Khabur River Valley

 The Khabur River Project, begun in the 1960s, involved the construction of a series of dams and canals.
 Three dams were built in the Khabur Basin as part of a large irrigation scheme that also includes the Tabqa Dam on the Euphrates.
 The section of the Khabur River within Tell Tamer Subdistrict are home to a self-governing Assyrian enclave.
 Two dams, Hasakah West and Hasakah East, have been constructed on tributaries to the Khabur between Ra's al-'Ayn and Al-Hasakah.
 The capacity of the reservoir of Hasakah West is 0.09 km3, and is also the southeastern end of the Assyrian enclave.
 The capacity of Hasakah East is 0.2 km3.
 A third dam, Hassakeh South, was constructed on the Khabur 25 km south of Al-Hasakah.
 The reservoir of this dam has a capacity of 0.7 km3.
-The Khabur Valley, which now has about four million acres (16,000 km²) of farmland, is Syria's main wheat-cultivation area.
+The Khabur Valley, which now has about four million acres (16,000 km2) of farmland, is Syria's main wheat-cultivation area.
 The northeastern part is also the center for Syria's oil production.